William Morrow | 2018

 Like, I just…

-In the ’90s, tennis was the sexy and trendy sport, especially for the Richie Riches of the world.
-That included Piper Weiss, who at 14, was a Manhattan Upper-Eastsider à la Gossip Girl, and was training under Gary Wilensky, the premier private tennis coach to the one-percenters.
+In the ’90s, tennis was at peak popularity with the one-percenters.
+That included Piper Weiss, who at 14, was a Manhattan Upper-Eastsider à la Gossip Girl, and was training under Gary Wilensky, the premier private tennis coach.

 Wilensky was known for being close with his young female students – sending them birthday cakes, Valentines and calling them regularly for personal conversations.
 I guess, in the ’90s, people weren’t really aware of what “grooming” was, nor had the knowledge base to point to what Wilensky was doing as beyond odd, more like pedophile psycho behaviour.